Soel-Attala/Open-Bootcamp/README.md

 # Open-Bootcamp
-Bootcamp exercises and classes in C#
+Bootcamp exercises and classes in Java  - C# - .NET